Here’s a detailed guide to Tennessee sports betting:

-History Behind Legal Sports Betting in Tennessee
+Legal Sportsbooks in Tennessee – Sports Betting in TN

 States were missing out on the opportunity to collect massive tax revenue figures from the sports betting industry.
 This forced many states to push for the legalization of sports betting in the country.